sbcshop/StackyPi/README.md

 ## For setup the Board in thonny </b>
 * Now connect USB Cable on USB Port of Pico.
 * Open Thonny IDE and Choose interpreter as MicroPython (Raspberry Pi pico).
+Then click on install and update firmware
 <img src="https://github.com/sbcshop/Raspberry-Pi-Pico-RFID-Expansion/blob/main/images/thonny-interpreter.PNG" />